angular/angular/aio/content/guide/angular-package-format.md

 *   [@angular/core package](https://unpkg.com/browse/@angular/core@13.0.0-rc.0)
 *   [@angular/material package](https://unpkg.com/browse/@angular/material@13.0.0-rc.0)

-## Definition of Terms
+## Definition of terms

-The following terms are used throughout this document very intentionally.
+The following terms are used throughout this document intentionally.
-In this section we define all of them to provide additional clarity.
+In this section are the definitions of all of them to provide additional clarity.

 #### Package